EYBlockchain/nightfall_3/doc/nightfall_node.md

 This document describes how to deploy a Nightfall node to interact with a deployed nightfall instance.
 It's a simple deployment, designed to be run on your local machine and run up with docker-compose but it is straightforward to adapt it to a more production-grade environment; so long as you can run up containers and support volumes, you should be good.
 Generally nightfall containers can be restarted without issue and will sync themselves to the blockchain.
 Only your commitment database requires careful handling because, if its contents are lost, you will be unable to prove ownership of any tokens that you deposited into layer 2 (althought you can protect against that by doing a transfer to yourself after a deposit to layer 2).

+Although it's a fairly generic document, it focusses on running an node on the Polygon Mumbai testnet.

 ## Preliminaries

 [ ] Clone the [nightfall_3](https://github.com/EYBlockchain/nightfall_3) repository.